 eagerly point out the obvious errors of other comics, both amateur and professional.

 If you plan to share your insights "to help out" other comics, expect angry reactions.

 Become very good at blocking real punches.

-This mistaken approach to professional relationships also puts up roadblocks
+This mistaken approach to professional relationships

 to career development,

 and delays both creating material and/or performing your

 the 50-100 times before paying audiences